We recommend that you maintain 3 functional types of installs:

 This part of the install process is optional.
 The steps below will add about 200 products, some product groups to organize them in your store, and images for the products.
 We recommend installing this demo data if you are looking for some guidance on how to set up products and product groups or just need to set up a store to quickly try something out.

 The SQL script run below clears out several tables in the database before adding data.
-Do not run this on a database in which you have any data you want to save.
+Do not run this on a database in which you have any data you want to save at this point.

 Click the Execute button (or press F5) to run the script against your database.